UnluckyForSome/LaunchBox-to-PCSX2-Extractor/README.md

 When put as the intermediary between **LaunchBox** and **PCSX2**, this script will find the **PCSX2-friendly** file which needs to be forwarded to the emulator, by first looking for a `.ISO`, and then if not found, looking for a `.BIN`

 # Usage
-This PowerShell script has been converted into a `.exe` for usage.
-You can use the `.exe` provided here, but if you don't trust me (and why would you?) then I have also included [**"PS2EXE.ps1"**](https://gallery.technet.microsoft.com/scriptcenter/PS2EXE-GUI-Convert-e7cb69d5). (don't get confused, this one has nothing to do with the Playstation 2, it's just an unfortunate cooincidence!), which is a tool to convert PS scripts to .exe files.
-Using this, you can reveiw the **LB2PCSX2.ps1** code, and compile your own .exe file.
+This **PowerShell** script has been converted into a `.exe` for usage.
+You can use the `.exe` provided here, but if you don't trust me (and why would you?) then I have also included **"PS2EXE.ps1"**, which is the tool I used that converts **PowerShell** scripts to `.exe` files.
+Using this, you can reveiw the **LB2PCSX2.ps1** code, and compile your own `.exe` file.
+See the [Microsoft PS2EXE Download Page](https://gallery.technet.microsoft.com/scriptcenter/PS2EXE-GUI-Convert-e7cb69d5) for more information on how to use this (it's super easy).

-Once you have the .exe file ready, all thats left to do is set up the command-line arguments to link everything together in the "Edit Emulator" options in LaunchBox.
-Firstly, select the new .exe you compiled (or downloaded) as the "Emulator Application Path".
-Then, this script needs the following as arguments in the "Default Command-Line Parameters" section:
+Once you have the `.exe` file ready, all thats left to do is set up the command-line arguments in the "Edit Emulator" options in LaunchBox, which will link everything together  Firstly, select the new `.exe` you compiled (or downloaded, thanks for trusting me!) as the **"Emulator Application Path"**.
+Then, this script needs the following as arguments in the **"Default Command-Line Parameters"** section:

 1. Path to folder where files are being extracted.
 (Usually Path/To/LaunchBox/7-Zip/Temp)
 2. Path to the PCSX2 exe